frame-lang/frame-docs/advanced_frame/runtime.rst

     ##

-The **next()** interface method recieves three arguments which are added to a FrameEvent as parameters and passed to the kernel.
+The **next()** interface method receives three arguments which are added to a FrameEvent as parameters and passed to the kernel.

 .. code-block::